niant/once/readme.md

 ## Changelog

+## v0.3.0
+* $responsiveClassScheme added to _variables.scss for freedom to specify the syntax of responsive classes.
+The default syntax is r-{breakpoint}-{selector}.
+* Responsive classes are created with createResponsiveClasses mixin.
+* .clearfix class has been deprecated

 ### v0.2.0

 * box direction is changed to empty string, so Pbox, Mbox etc. becomes just P and M